slotdawg/ts2020/peer/peer.rst

    .. figure:: images/32.png

 #.
-The changes that are performed on the Nutanix Files share will be sent to its paired Agent, the Agent will then facilitate the replication of these files and folders to the other server (and vice versa).
+The changes that are performed on the Nutanix Files share will be sent to its paired Agent; the Agent will then facilitate the replication of these files and folders to the other server (and vice versa).

    .. figure:: images/33.png

 #.
-To test file locking, create a new OpenDocument Text file within the root of your Nutanix Files share, e.g. ``\\BootcampFS\Initials-Peer``.
+To test file locking, create a new OpenDocument Text file within the root of your Nutanix Files share, e.g., ``\\BootcampFS\Initials-Peer``.

    .. figure:: images/34.png

 #.
-Give the file a name.
-Within a few seconds, it should appear under your Windows File Server share, e.g. ``\\PeerAgent-Win-IP\Data``.
+Name the file.
+Within a few seconds, it should appear under your Windows File Server share, e.g., ``\\PeerAgent-Win\Data\Initials-Data``.

    .. figure:: images/35.png

 #.
 Open the file under the Nutanix Files share with OpenOffice Writer.
-Then open the file by the same name under ``\\PeerAgent-Win-IP\Data``.
+Next, open the file with the same name under ``\\PeerAgent-Win\Data\Initials-Data``.
 You should see the following warning that the file is locked.

    .. figure:: images/36.png

-   **Congratulations!** You have successfully deployed an Active-Active file share replicated across 2 sites.
+   **Congratulations!** You have successfully deployed an Active-Active file share replicated across two file servers.
 Using Peer, this same approach can be leveraged to support file collaboration across sites, migrations from legacy solutions to Nutanix Files, or disaster recovery for use cases such as VDI, where user data and profiles need to be accessible from multiple sites for business continuity.

 Analyzing Existing Environments
 ++++++++++++++++++++++++++++++++++++++++++